nemesisdb/nemesisdb/docs/docs/tutorials/first-steps/new-session.md

 # Create Session

 This shows how to create a session, store data and then get that data.
-It also briefly shows how to create an expiring session.

 ## All Session Info